AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 title: Monitoring and moderating Social Learning as an admin
 contentowner: kuppan
 ---

+# Monitoring and moderating Social Learning as an admin {#monitoring-and-moderating-social-learning-as-an-admin}

 As an administrator, you can enable, disable, and monitor activities performed in Social Learning.
 Once the Social Learning feature is enabled, learners can view it and they can start participating in Social Learning.

 # Enable and configure settings in social learning {#enableandconfiguresettingsinsociallearning}